bitcoinerlab/web/src/guides/miniscriptVault.md

 ).text();
 ```

-The code above finalizes the input using the `finalizePsbtInput` method.
+The code above finalizes the input using the `inputFinalizer` method.
 Finalizing the input involves adding the `scriptSig` or `scriptWitness` (in the case of Segwit), which is necessary to prove ownership of the UTXO being spent.
 This is an essential step, as it verifies that the transaction is complete and ready for broadcasting.

-The `finalizePsbtInput` method will provide different solutions depending on the `signersPubKeys` signaled when creating the descriptor object.
+The `inputFinalizer` method will provide different solutions depending on the `signersPubKeys` signaled when creating the descriptor object.

 After finalizing the input, we only need to push the transaction to the Bitcoin network.
 Once done, we check if it was accepted or rejected due to it being non-final.
 Miners will reject a transaction with a 'non-final' error if the timelock is not respected.
 If the transaction was rejected, we inform the user that they need to wait 5 blocks before trying again.
 If the transaction was successful, we display a link to the transaction on the blockchain explorer for verification.